Dedicated team to build a

 - What variables of your expenses depend on your product or volume of service delivery?

 - Don’t worry if you don’t have all the answers.

 You should start with something and update your business model over time.

 Product development never exists apart from services: delivery, warranty, customer support, etc.

-Service design is a concept of planning and organizing, that includes people, infrastructure, communications and material components.
-It helps to improve quality of service and overall customer experience, as a result.
+Service design is a concept of planning and organizing, that includes people, infrastructure, communications, and material components.
+It helps to improve the quality of service and overall customer experience, as a result.

 - List all the actions a client has to perform to get and use your working product (or service, if you are a service provider).